-Grievance: a claim or concern related to the interpretation, application, or claimed violation of a personnel policy, including salary schedules, federal or state laws and regulations, or terms or conditions of employment, raised by an individual employee of this school district.
+Grievance: a claim or concern related to the interpretation, application, or claimed violation of the personnel policies, including salary schedules, federal or state laws and regulations, or terms or conditions of employment, raised by an individual employee of this school district.
 Other matters for which the means of resolution are provided or foreclosed by statute or administrative procedures shall not be considered grievances.
 Specifically, no grievance may be entertained against a supervisor for directing, instructing, reprimanding, or "writing up" an employee under his/her supervision.
+A group of employees who have the same grievance may file a group grievance.